andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-13.md

   allow="encrypted-media"></iframe>
 seo:
   type: stackbit_page_meta
-  title: 'Building a second brain with photography'
+  title: Building a second brain with photography
   description: >-
     We take photos to document life events; we post memorable moments to social media, and so on.
 But what about the more mundane days of our lives?
     Photography can help you remember those too.
   extra:
     - name: 'og:type'
       value: article
       keyName: property
     - name: 'og:title'
-      value: 'Building a second brain with photography'
+      value: Building a second brain with photography
       keyName: property
     - name: 'og:description'
       value: >-
         We take photos to document life events; we post memorable moments to social media, and so on.
 But what about the more mundane days of our lives?
 Photography can help you remember those too.
       keyName: property
     - name: 'og:image'
       value: /images/April_1_03.jpg